ryan-roemer/loose-bits/_posts/2013-04-10-sphinx-bootstrap-theme-bootswatch.md

 As a preliminary note, the use of Bootswatch themes is entirely optional, and disabled by default - the project starts with a vanilla Bootstrap appearance, which you can customize to your heart's content.
-To enable a specific Bootswatch theme, you can set the following option in your "[conf.py][sbt_demo_cfg]" file:
+To enable a specific Bootswatch theme, set the following option in your "[conf.py][sbt_demo_cfg]" file:

 {% highlight python %}